Navigation:

 We sponsor regular dances with entertainment and meals

-for the handicapped, many holiday parties for various handicapped groups,
+for the handicapped, many holiday parties for various special needs groups,

 individually funded scholarships and regular donations to many worthy local